 Some of the hard decisions we make, or fear to make include:

 The decisions concerning who to spend the rest of our life with, in terms of a life partner – marriage.
 To some of us, this is a difficult decision to make.
-And so many youths fear making a decision about it, because of fear of making a mistake.
-Choosing a life partner is not an easy decision, because of the consequences of marrying the wrong person, who may end up not being a help meet for you.
+And so many youths fear making a decision about this.
+They afraid of making the mistake of marrying or choosing a life partner who will not complement their personality.
+This is not a careless decision, because of the consequences of marrying the wrong person, who may end up not being a good match for each other.
+But with patience, self-control, and wisdom you will be able to figure this out with Godly wisdom.

-Another difficult decision is deciding where to live, the part of the city to live, where to raise one’s children.
+Another difficult decision is deciding where to live, some people find this very important and all-embracing.
+More importantly, for partners, who have young kids or intend to raise up a family.
 I could remember when my husband and I made such decisions some years back, because of our last two children who were in grade school at the time.
-We put so much thought into it and sought for information, investigated, different communities, as we had a list of the things we were considering.
+We put so much thought into it and sought information, investigated, different communities, as we had a list of the things we were considered a must-have for the area.

 For instance, we considered the school system, the crime rate, Property Tax, recreational facilities, faith community, park, library, retail shops, and more.
 We took the time to investigate, researched, asked questions, and visited some of the places before we finally decide based on a lot of options, and information we have collected to examine what suits our needs better.
 We didn’t just wake up on a weekend and decide to relocate No. You have to make a hard decision based on needs, facts, and knowledge.